Building Foundations Project Manager Training

 Our two-day, in-person intensive covers the financial frameworks crucial to affordable housing development.
 Over the course of four 3-hour sessions, participants will gain a deep understanding of financial modeling, subsidy strategies, and budget management.

+Applications for the Clinic Cohort have closed.
 For those seeking a more hands-on, intensive experience, apply to join our Clinic Cohort, limited to 8-10 participants.
 The Clinic Cohort consists of 4 in-person sessions, designed for project managers actively working on affordable housing projects, offering a consultative, problem-solving environment with seasoned project managers.
-Apply HERE by Friday, December 13!!

 - Present your project challenges and receive expert advice.